 That won’t change your offer, but if you’re eyeing a piece of land at the top end of what you think is your budget, be careful.
 It’s a safe bet that unexpected costs will begin the moment you sign closing documents.

 In our case, 2 weeks of research, estimates, and speaking with local experts let us better understand our land’s value and our budget, which helped us make an offer that was luckily reasonable to all parties.
 We added specific contingencies that provided adequate time to research the land as the loan processed.
-The hard work let us come to the closing table with a feeling of confidence that this first major step off the cliff was the right one.
+The hard work let us come to the closing table with a sense of confidence that let us comfortably-ish make our first major leap off the cliff into life on the land.